1iveowl/CosmosResourceTokenBroker/README.md

   }
 }
 ```
+*Note: In case you are wondering, the key etc. provided above are all fake.*
 ### Integrate the Azure Function with Azure AD B2C

 When you publish your Azure Function to production, you must configure the same settings that you've are spedifying in `local.settings.json` by using [Azure Function Application Settings](https://medium.com/awesome-azure/azure-reading-application-settings-in-azure-functions-asp-net-core-1dea56cf67cf).
 As you do this, I strongly advice that you place your secrets (i.e. your Cosmos Primiary or Secondary Key) in the an [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/).
 There's a great step-by-step guide for how this do this here: [Create Azure Key Vault and Azure Function App](https://daniel-krzyczkowski.github.io/Integrate-Key-Vault-Secrets-With-Azure-Functions/).